HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

   ingress:
     enabled: true
-    # For Kubernetes >= 1.18 you should specify the ingress-controller via the field ingressClassName
+    # For Kubernetes >= 1.18 you should specify the ingress-controller using the field ingressClassName
     # See https://kubernetes.io/blog/2020/04/02/improvements-to-the-ingress-api-in-kubernetes-1.18/#specifying-the-class-of-an-ingress
     className: ""
     annotations: { }